 After the consent process has been completed, you can create additional accounts at any time.

-Remember to share the User ID and password with your child so that he/she can use the account.
+Note: Gamer handles, or online names, shouldn't include any identifying information, such as their age or actual name.
+Remember to share the User ID and password with your child so they can use the account.

-You’ll receive an email notification any time a purchase is made on a Nintendo system, the Nintendo website, or via a Nintendo smartphone app using the child account.
+You’ll receive an email notification any time a purchase is made on a Nintendo gaming system, the Nintendo Game Store, or via a Nintendo smartphone app using the child's account.

 A note about family groups: